DiamondLightSource/SynchWeb/README.md

 ### Requirements
 To build SynchWeb on a machine you will need [npm](https://docs.npmjs.com/) and [composer](https://getcomposer.org/)

-You will also need php5 on the build machine.
+You will also need an appropriate version of PHP on the build machine.

 If not using the development VMs you will also need an instance of the ISPyB database [here](https://github.com/DiamondLightSource/ispyb-database)